-CalCEF's initial funding of \$30 million comes from PG&E shareholders.
-The funding schedule extends over a five-year period as follows: \$2 million in 2004, \$4 million in 2005, \$6 million in 2006, \$8 million in 2007, and \$10 million in 2008.
-Minor funding from other entities has been made by way of donations to CalCEF (Exhibit 2.1).
-PG&E's role in CalCEF is limited to providing the initial \$30 million in funding and appointing three of the initial nine Board members.
+CalCEF Ventures' initial funding of \$30 million comes from PG&E shareholders.
+The funding extended over a five-year period as follows: \$2 million in 2004, \$4 million in 2005, \$6 million in 2006, \$8 million in 2007, and \$10 million in 2008.
+Minor donations from other entities were made and are detailed on Exhibit 2.1.
+PG&E's role in CalCEF Ventures was limited to providing the \$30 million in funding and in appointing three of the initial board members.
 Authority for this funding was given in CPUC decision D03-12-035, upon settlement of PG&E's bankruptcy.

-CalCEF has invested in new technology ventures by entering into partnering contracts with three for profit venture capital partners: Nth Power; VantagePoint Venture Partners; Element Partners (a list of investment ventures is provided in Exhibit 2.2).
-In 2006 CalCEF made a grant of \$0.5 million to UC Davis for the development of the Energy Efficiency Center, and in 2007 made a second grant of \$0.5 million per the terms of the grant agreement.
+CalCEF Ventures invested in new technologies by entering into partnering contracts with three for profit venture capital partners: Nth Power; VantagePoint Venture Partners; Element Partners (a list of investments is provided in Exhibit 2.2).
+CalCEF Ventures maintains positions in four of those investments today.

+In 2006 CalCEF Ventures made a grant of \$0.5 million to UC Davis for the development of the Energy Efficiency Center, and in 2007 made a second grant of \$0.5 million per the terms of the grant agreement.
 In 2008 the CalCEF Clean Energy Angel Fund was established and in 2008 the sister organization CalCEF Innovation was set-up with \$0.5 million to address important gaps in public policy regarding motivation of clean energy technology and business solutions, and to pursue needed policy making and public benefit goals.
-In 2011 and 2012 CalCEF established two new investment vehicles, in 2011 Clean Energy Advantage Partners and in 2012 Renewable Energy Trust.
-In 2012 CalCEF continued its support of the UC Davis Energy Efficiency Center and committed to \$0.5 million grant over the next five years.
-The investment objectives and distribution of funding among the partners and grantees is shown in Table 3.
+In 2011 and 2012 CalCEF Ventures established two new investment vehicles: in 2011 Clean Energy Advantage Partners; and, in 2012 Renewable Energy Trust.
+In 2012 CalCEF Ventures continued its support of the UC Davis Energy Efficiency Center and committed to \$0.5 million grant over the next five years.
+The investment distribution of funding among the partners and grantees is shown in Table 3 on the next page.